PCP55/yellowduck-dev/README.md

 ## Main Features

-- Check duplicate image and visualize it!
-- Clean text
+- Image grouping by its similarity
+- Text grouping by its similarity
+- Text cleansing function

 ## Example